mainlp/noisydialect/readme.md

-Use the `-recursive` flag while cloning (the `datasets` folder contains submodules):
+Use the `-recursive` flag while cloning (the `datasets` folder contains git submodules):

 ```
 git clone git@github.com:mainlp/noisydialect.git -recursive
 ```

-1. Retrieve the datasets that weren't included in git submodules.
+1. Retrieve the datasets that weren't included in any submodules.

 ```
 # NArabizi